 The average burden can range from 7.1% to 28.7% depending on the local power company (LPC).
 When census tracts are allocated to service territories and aggregated by LPC, we see that the highest energy burdens are found in rural municipalities, and lower burdens are found in larger LPCs like Murfreesboro Electric Department or Electric Power Board of Chattanooga.
 (A full list is available in Appendix B of SACE’s comment letter) The distinction between local power companies and TVA is a significant one.
 TVA is the entity that proposes and sets rate structures (and serves industrial customers), but LPCs are the ones that must implement the changes since they deliver the actual energy to residential customers.
 And since they are also the ones to send the bills to customers, the local power company is typically the first to hear if a customer is upset (usually justifiably) with high costs.

 For TVA’s Low-Income Customers, Costs are Unaffordable Despite Using Less Energy

-The estimated electricity usage by income level (above right) indicates that there is no relationship between high energy burdens and high energy usage.
+The estimated electricity usage by income level (above left) indicates that there is no relationship between high energy burdens and high energy usage.
 Taking into account the factors related to energy costs within the TVA system ($/kwh prices and mandatory fees in the current rate structure), we are able to see that households at any low income level use less energy than those with high incomes.
 On average, lower income levels use 7.5% less electricity, and at the highest disparity (30-50% AMI vs. over 100%), they use approximately 24.7% less.

 TVA’s Grid Access Charge Will Disproportionately Harm Low-income Households